-Aspen NDB and Aspen Group have a zero tolerance approach to unethical behaviour and is committed to ensuring that the Group and its employees uphold Aspen’s laudable reputation.
+Aspen has a zero tolerance approach to unethical behaviour and is committed to ensuring that our employees uphold our laudable reputation.

 The areas covered by the Group Code of Conduct include:

 • equitable treatment for all;

 • acting as ambassadors of Aspen;

 • business integrity;

 • confidential information;